 Incorporating Technology for Engagement

 Online collaboration platforms can help small groups break into focused discussions and then report back to the full room.
-Polling tools can surface opinions quickly and anonymously, which is helpful when people may be reluctant to speak honestly in front of peers.
+Polling tools can surface opinions quickly and anonymously, which is helpful when people may hesitate to speak honestly in front of peers.
 That anonymity often leads to better input because it lowers the social pressure that can suppress real feedback.
 Digital materials also extend the learning beyond the session itself.
 When participants can review a short module or video afterward, they have a better chance of retaining the main ideas.

 Technology works best when it reinforces the workshop’s purpose.
 If the topic is communication, the tools should make communication easier.
 If the topic is decision-making, the tools should help participants compare responses and see patterns.
 Used that way, technology becomes part of the learning design rather than a distraction from it.